cape4labs/.github/profile/README.md

 <div align="left">

 We specialize in JavaScript and modern full-stack development, building crypto products alongside high-quality traditional web applications such as marketplaces, analytics dashboards, and chatbot solutions.

-Contact Us to build your dream project - **cape4labs@proton.me**.
+**Contact us to build your next dream project - cape4labs@proton.me**.

 ---